TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 Why do we need this added behaviour for opening links in new tabs?
 Security reasons.
 The prevention of access that is caused by `noopener` prevents [phishing attacks](https://www.ibm.com/topics/phishing) where the opened link may change the original webpage to a different one to trick users.
 This is referred to as [tabnabbing](https://owasp.org/www-community/attacks/Reverse_Tabnabbing).
 Adding the `noreferrer` value can be done if you wish to not let the opened link know that your webpage links to it.

-Note that you may be fine if you forget to add `rel="noopener noreferrer"` since more recent versions of browsers [provide this security](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#security_and_privacy) if only `target="_blank"` is present.
+Note that you may be fine if you forget to add `rel="noopener noreferrer"` since more recent versions of browsers [provide security](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#security_and_privacy) if only `target="_blank"` is present.
 Nevertheless, in line with good coding practices and to err on the side of caution, it is recommended to always pair a `target="_blank"` with a `rel="noopener noreferrer"`.

 ### Absolute and relative links